-- This measure only includes calls that are answered by an operator. - For IVR systems, the measurement period commences at the time that the customer selects an option indicating they wish to speak to an operator. - For non-IVR systems, the measurement period commences when the call is received by the switchboard and ends when the call is answered by an operator who is able to respond to the customer's enquiry (rather than place the customer into a queue). - Calls that are unanswered are excluded from the calculation of this indicator.
+- For IVR systems, the measurement period commences at the time that the customer selects an option indicating they wish to speak to a call centre operator. - For non-IVR systems, the measurement period commences when the call is received by the switchboard and ends when the call is answered by a call centre operator who is able to respond to the customer's enquiry (rather than place the customer into a queue). - Calls that are unanswered are excluded from the calculation of this indicator.